TrisTheKitten/Streamlit-Daily-Expense-Tracker/README.md

 1. Clone the repository: `git clone https://github.com/your-username/Streamlit-Daily-Expense-Tracker.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the app: `streamlit run gui2.py`
+3. Double-click the "run.bat" file to launch the application and begin your experience.

 **How to Use**

 1. Record daily incomes and expenses by inputting the amount and category.